hotellistat/robust-ui/README.md

 To publish a new version you will need to follow these simple steps:

 1. Bump the version in the package.json (e.g. 1.0.2) and commit it
 2. Tag you commit with the corresponding version.
-Tags need to be prefixed with a "v" (e.g. v1.0.2) and give it a description
+Tags need to be prefixed with a "v" (e.g. `git tag -a v1.0.2`) and give it a description
 3. Run `git push --follow-tags` to push the tags and your commit at the same time
 4. The github action should take care of publishing the new version to npm